 The station is technically and logistically capable of radio communication on all legal amateur-radio shortwave bands, with, at present, the exception of 160 and 6 metres.

-On shortwave, the following radio modes are covered: radio telegraphy (CW), radio telephony (SSB), radio teletyping (RTTY), slow-scan television (SSTV), Hellschreiben, the different phase-shift keying modes (PSK), mainly PSK31, PSK63, PSK125 and SIM PSK (first QSO in December 2016), most of the multi-frequency-shift keying modes (MFSK), mainly JT9, JT10 (first QSO in May 2017) and JT65A, WSJT, WSPR, and PSKReporter.
+On shortwave, the following radio modes are covered: radio telegraphy (CW), radio telephony (SSB), radio teletyping (RTTY), slow-scan television (SSTV), Hellschreiben, the different phase-shift keying modes (PSK), mainly PSK31, PSK63, PSK125 and SIM PSK, most of the multi-frequency-shift keying modes (MFSK), mainly JT9, T10 (first QSO in May 2017), FT8 (first QSO in July 2017) and JT65A, WSJT, WSPR, and PSKReporter.
 DJ2PJ routinely tries out new digimodes whenever they come into existence.
-In 2016, CW and the Digimodes were the modes most frequently operated, followed by RTTY and SSB.
+In 2017, CW and the Digimodes were the modes most frequently operated, followed by RTTY and SSB.
 All other modes play a subordinate role in daily radio life, but are practised regularly to see if and how they function.

 For some of the above-mentioned modes, great attention is directed to working DX, i.e. contacting stations in far-away countries and territories.
 Ragchew contacts are nevertheless very much and always welcome.

 The picture below shows the two working positions A and B of the station: